dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
 Syntactically, a user-definable word has regex `[a-z][a-z0-9-]*`.
 That is, a word consists of lower case alphanumerics and hyphens, and starts with an alpha.

 The formal meaning of a word is a trivial rewriting to its definition, a function encoded in Awelon.
-Definitions must have acyclic dependencies (see *Loops*), must be block-balanced (no unmatched `[` or `]`), and may have further restrictions based on static analysis.
+Definitions must have acyclic dependencies (see *Loops*), must be block-balanced (no unmatched `[` or `]`).
 In addition to formal semantics, words may have informal connotations in context of a system or environment.
 For example, `foo-meta-doc` may define documentation associated implicitly with `foo`.

+In context of an Awelon system, words may be further restricted by static analysis.
+For example, a linter could easily express a policy that words of form `foo-local-*` are only directly referenced from words of similar form `foo-*`, representing private functions.
+Or a policy that `foo-type`, if defined, must evaluate to a recognizable representation of a function type, which is then verified against the definition of `foo`.
+Such constraints can provide rich structure within the Awelon system.

 ## Natural Numbers